oddluck/limnoria-plugins/README.md

 `useBold` - Whether to bold the title.
 Default value: `False`

+`cooldownInSeconds` - Only show the title of the same URL every X seconds.
+This setting prevents the bot from spamming the channel if the same link is posted multiple times quickly.
+Default value: `5`

 `channelWhitelist` - a comma separated list of channels in which titles should be displayed.
 If `""`, titles will be shown in all channels.
 Default value: `""`